Frequently Asked Questions

 Q 07: What are the differences between the old Brain and new Brain2 units?

-Advantage of new six Brain2 models over the old Brain:
+Advantage of new six new “2” models over the old model:

 – Logging of vibrations, rpm and up to other 10 user defined values in flight (including esc data for many esc’s) at up to 50Hz sampling rate.